Differentially Private Formation Control: Privacy and Network Co-Design: Background and Preliminaries

-In words, two state trajectories that agent $i$ could produce are adjacent if and only if the $\ell_2$-norm of their difference is upper bounded by $b_i$.
-This means that every state trajectory within distance $b_i$ from agent $i$'s actual state trajectory must be made approximately indistinguishable from it to enforce differential privacy.
+\end{definition} In words, two state trajectories that agent $i$ could produce are adjacent if and only if the $\ell_2$-norm of their difference is upper bounded by $b_i$.
+This means that every state trajectory within $\ell_2$ distance $b_i$ from agent $i$'s actual state trajectory must be made approximately indistinguishable from it.
+For example, agent~$i$ may take a detour of size~$b_i$ from the nominal trajectory that it would follow to get into formation.
+This detour can occur at any time, and the adjacency relation in Definition~3 requires that our privacy implementation conceal it, regardless of when it occurs.
+Existing approaches to initial-state privacy do not provide these protections.